 He became the area’s primary, if not for a time, sole employer.
 As a matter of moral imperative and practical necessity, he also became the de facto Judge and Sheriff, adjudicating upon and enforcing common law.

 The couple’s life-long beneficence and philanthropy endeared them to the local populace making the Bilbao name well-respected and well-loved.
 Generations of offsprings have since reaped the fruits of their enduring legacy.
 A few have gone on to build legacies of their own.
 Sons Joaquin and Francisco, and daughter-in-law Teresa, have each been elected town’s mayor.
-Today, with Mayor Teresa Locsin-Bilbao’s incumbency, the Bilbao’s have governed (admirably by any reckoning) the municipality for a collective span of over thirty years…and counting.
+Collectively, they have governed (admirably by any reckoning) the municipality for over thirty years.

 Hinobaan is something of paradise.